zabereznikova/docs.de-de/docs/visual-basic/language-reference/error-messages/nullable-type-inference-is-not-supported-in-this-context.md

 ## <a name="to-correct-this-error"></a>So beheben Sie diesen Fehler

-- Verwenden einer `As` -Klausel, um die Variable als auf NULL festlegbar deklariert werden.
+- Verwenden `As` Sie eine Klausel, um die Variable als NULL-Werttyp zu deklarieren.

 ## <a name="see-also"></a>Siehe auch